Courses

 All required ethics and clinical research training must be complete before the IRB can approve a new study, or add new personnel to an ongoing study.

-• Additional information about training requirements per research role can be viewed in Required Training (PDF).
+- Additional information about training requirements per research role are covered in OCR's training requirements [PDF].

 Registration for the online GCP course is done through CITI, just like the IRB-required courses.
 Please select the relevant course under "Add a course or update learners course", in your CITI account.